pallets/flask/docs/foreword.rst

 work with them.

 Flask is also based on convention over configuration, which means that many things are preconfigured.
-For example, by convention, templates and static files are in subdirectories within the Python source tree of the application.
+For example, by convention templates and static files are stored in subdirectories within the application's Python source tree.
 While this can be changed you usually don't have to.

-The main reason however why Flask is called a "microframework" is the idea to keep the core simple but extensible.
+The main reason Flask is called a "microframework" is the idea to keep the core simple but extensible.
 There is no database abstraction layer, no form validation or anything else where different libraries already exist that can handle that.
-However Flask knows the concept of extensions that can add this functionality into your application as if it was implemented in Flask itself.
-There are currently extensions for object relational mappers, form validation, upload handling, various open authentication technologies and more.
+However Flask supports extensions to add such functionality to your application as if it was implemented in Flask itself.
+There are currently extensions for object-relational mappers, form validation, upload handling, various open authentication technologies and more.

 Since Flask is based on a very solid foundation there is not a lot of code